Draw Fischer projections for the alcohol and sugar acid products ... | Channels for Pearson+

 Oxidation of Monosaccharides: Study with Video Lessons, Practice Problems & Examples

-Draw Fischer projections for the alcohol and sugar acid products formed by D-lyxose's reduction and mild oxidation.
+Draw Fischer projections for the alcohol and sugar acid products resulting from the reduction and mild oxidation of D-threose.
 Provide their names.

-Draw Fischer projections for the alcohol and sugar acid products formed by D-lyxose's reduction and mild oxidation.
+Draw Fischer projections for the alcohol and sugar acid products resulting from the reduction and mild oxidation of D-threose.
 Provide their names.